Welcome to Microsoft Office 365

 - To avoid data loss, please relocate/backup your MiraCosta Office 365 data prior to services revocation.
 It is the responsibility of the student to do so.

-Basic Office 365 web apps such as Word, Excel, Outlook Email, and OneDrive.
-Basic Microsoft Office Mobile Apps - available from the App or Play Stores.
+Microsoft Office 365 apps such as Word, Excel, Outlook Email, and OneDrive.
+Microsoft Office Mobile Apps - available from the App or Play Stores.

 - OneDrive storage

 - Logon using your SURF ID and password just as you always do.